thedansilva/SudokuMaster/README.md

 ### Getting Started
 The first page of the application you will see is a menu page that will ask you to select level and difficulty (both with a scale ranging from 1 to 10) so that each puzzle can be tailored to the users specific needs.

 This first page also includes both an 'about' and 'contact us' button for any questions and(or) future reccomendations for the creators.
+Any comments will be considered for future patches and updates this application may have.

 ![](https://imgur.com/ZqI7PKI.jpg)